Weekly News We care About Wrap Up – 3.17.06

 4x Space Strategy fans, your prayers have been answered.
 Although Gal Civ 2 isn’t quite what Master of Orion 3 should’ve been, it has a wonderful balance of the detail fun fans of the genre crave without the tedium that can be overwhelming.
 After that teaser trailer, how couldn’t you want to read on?

 First off, let me say I never played Galactic Civ 1.
 So from that standpoint, I was a neophyte to the series, which greatly contributed to my learning curve issues.
-One of my biggest frustrations is it took me a solid five or so hours to figure out what the hell was going on in the game, but eventually it all gelled together. → Welcome to the Fantasy Zone.
+One of my biggest frustrations is it took me a solid five or so hours to figure out what the hell was going on in the game, but eventually it all gelled together.
+The manual was only of so much help, but after some trial and error, I was able to run my empire the way I wanted. → WELCOMETOTHENEXTARTICLE

 Review – Jade Empire